PeterShanxin/FYP-fewshotlearn/README.md

 Writes JSONL files under `data/splits/` – one EC class per line.
 Multi‑EC rows are expanded by default so each accession appears under all of its ECs.

 ### 2.5) Cluster sequences for identity‑aware episodes
-Create an accession→cluster map using MMseqs2 (preferred) or CD‑HIT, with a Python fallback for small tests.
+Create an accession→cluster map using MMseqs2 (preferred).
+If MMseqs2 is not available on PATH, the script falls back to a slow Python implementation for small tests.
 ```bash
 python scripts/cluster_sequences.py -c config.yaml
 ```